-Es Morgan is a queer artist from Bridlington, East Yorkshire.
-Their solo practice draws from diverse interests in contemporary dance, drag, live art and writing.
-These performances manifest in many different contexts - for theatres, clubs, galleries and cabaret stages.
+Es Morgan (they/them) is a queer performance artist, curator, writer, and producer from Hull, East Yorkshire.
+Their practice draws from diverse interests in dance, drag, live art and writing.
+These performances manifest in many different contexts - for theatres, clubs and galleries.

 "Morgan handles speech, poetry, mime, movement and both subtle and anarchic humour